iplaycomputer/PersonaOCEAN/README.md

   - A plain-language section on how PersonaOCEAN applies these ideas

 Limitations and ethics: This tool is for exploration and discussion.
 It is not a clinical instrument and shouldn’t be used for high-stakes decisions (e.g., hiring/promotion) without proper validation and oversight.
 Data are kept in memory per server and not persisted.

+🔍 Verification: All key sources verified and DOIs audited.
+See `docs/VERIFICATION_AUDIT_v1.1.txt` for the full verification report.